 Steps Towards Obtaining a Student Parking Permit

-If you are a student looking to park a car on campus, the first step you need to take is to fill out the online application.
-It is important to realize that students are not entitled to a parking permit and that parking permits for undergraduate students are often distributed by lottery.
+If you are a student looking to park a car on campus, please keep in mind that students are not entitled to a parking permit and parking permits for undergraduate students are often distributed by lottery.
 First-year undergraduate students are not permitted to bring cars to campus, and upperclass members are advised not to.
-For information on alternatives to having a car at MIT, please see the Commuting Options section of this site.
+For information on alternatives to having a car at MIT, please see the other sections of this site.

 1. Register your car

 2. Apply for a parking sticker

 In order to be eligible to park on MIT property, all students must have their car registered in two places:

 - The MIT Parking and Transportation Office

 - The Commonwealth of Massachusetts